 Did you know that Original Medicare doesn't cover everything?

-I still have out-of-pocket costs with Original Medicare?
+Why do I still have out-of-pocket costs with Original Medicare?

 Many Medicare beneficiaries don’t realize that Original Medicare doesn’t pay for all of your medical expenses.

 Approximately 80% of your medical costs are covered, which means that you are left to pay the remaining 20%.

 These costs, which are comprised of copayments, coinsurance and deductibles, can add up quickly, especially if you have an unexpected medical condition or emergency!